 These days, mainstream makers simply have to have a class-competitive portfolio of Crossover models on their books - and Peugeot is no different.
 The first model the company offered in this segment was the Qashqai-sized 3008, which turned out to be an unexpected sales success for the Gallic maker.
-In recent times though, this design found itself overtaken by more modern rivals, not only the rejuvenated second generation Nissan Qashqai but also cars like Renault's Kadjar and Honda's HR-V. Hence the need for this second generation 3008, a car lighter, sleeker, larger and more sophisticated than its predecessor.
+In recent times though, this design found itself overtaken by more modern rivals, not only the rejuvenated second generation Nissan Qashqai but also cars like Renault's Kadjar and SEAT's Ateca.
+Hence the need for this second generation 3008, a car lighter, sleeker, larger and more sophisticated than its predecessor.
 Though the engines used are carried over from the previous model, almost everything else is new, including the distinctive 'i-Cockpit' dashboard design and the sophisticated infotainment and connectivity systems on offer.

 Design and Build

 This second generation 3008 is a much sleeker-looking thing than its predecessor.
-At just 4450mm in length, it's one of the most compact models in its segment, offering greater passenger and luggage space over the outgoing model.
+At just 4450mm in length, it's one of the more compact models in its segment, yet offers greater passenger and luggage space over the outgoing model.
 With a longer wheelbase and an overall length which is just 80mm longer than the MK1 design, interior space has greatly improved, most notably for rear occupants who now have an additional 24mm legroom, 4mm elbow room and 36mm headroom.
 Front elbow space has also increased by 17mm, despite the width of the new model being identical to the outgoing version at 1840mm, and height being 19mm lower at 1620mm.
 Inside, Peugeot has adopted its i-Cockpit design to suit this model, this set-up now also incorporating an 'Amplify' option that means you can quickly change things like ambient lighting and music settings - and even add in cabin fragrances and massaging seat intensity.
 Luggage space has also improved in this new 3008, the 520-litre luggage capacity being 90-litres greater than the previous version.
 Fold the second row of seats flat and this results in a total luggage capacity of 1580-litres, one of the largest and most versatile load capacities in the segment.
 The folding bench seat has a 2/3 - 1/3 'Magic Flat' capability to optimise loading with a flat floor.
 The very original adaptable moving boot floor, initiated on the original 3008, has been evolved with two positions to allow the optimisation of boot space and removable side-panels that can be affixed to the side boot trim.

 Market and Model